glebpom/meticulous/README.md

 standard `expect` and `unwrap`.

 Different "unwrapping" cases may have different meaning.
 Some of them need to be fixed later, others don't.
 You may also want to easily find different types of unwrapping using a simple code search.
-This helps helps with that.
+Using different unwrapping methods from this crate helps writing and maintaining the code.

 # todo